What is Alimony, Post-Separation Support & Spousal Support?

 - Prove that the supporting spouse can pay for financial support

 Post-separation support is purely financial-based, and being guilty of illicit sexual behavior doesn’t stop one from getting a claim.
 The dependent partner can provide evidence of marital misconduct only if the supporting partner offers proof of marital misconduct.
+By working with our experienced Monroe, NC post-separation and spousal support attorneys, we can assist you in proving these points in your claim.

 What Are the Elements of Alimony?